“I’m telling you, dude. You need a ‘side bank’ like SF Fire.”

 Josh Mabus’ first reaction to the ad follows that sentiment: It’s too specific and disorienting, even by 21st century standards.

-“When you become overly niche in any messaging, it becomes exclusive instead of inclusive,” Mabus says.
+“When you become overly niche in any messaging, it becomes exclusive instead of inclusive,” says Mabus, whose advertising agency often works with banks and credit unions.
 “Not only do I think they reduce the audience who’ll get the joke, but even some progressive folks will have a problem with the messaging.
 While open personal relationships are becoming more popular, I think it’s safe to say that most Americans would at least say they prefer monogamy.”

-Chew acknowledges the campaign won’t be something older generations will be receptive to, but they’re not the target audience of this campaign.
-As she observes, the ad pushes the boundaries of comfort with all generations, but she anticipates it will perform well with adults in younger generations.
+Chew acknowledges that the SF Fire advertising campaign is unlikely to engage those in older generations, but says that they’re not the target audience anyway.
+As she points out, the ‘Side Bank Curious’ ads push the boundaries of comfort with all generations, but she anticipates they will perform well with adults in younger generations.

 To be a credit union is to expect to be misunderstood, or not understood at all.